shaneemichael/mlakumulu-backend/README.md

 ## Tech Stack

-- NestJS
+- Framework: NestJS
-- TypeScript
+- Language: TypeScript
 - TypeORM
-- SQLite (for simplicity, can be changed to other databases)
+- Database: SQLite (for simplicity, can be changed to other databases)
-- JWT for authentication
+- Authentication: JWT
-- Swagger for API documentation
+- API Documentation: Swagger

 ## Installation